GPUs on the Alliance clusters

 This technology only works for GPGPUs (general-purpose GPUs) and not for graphic rendering.

-If your jobs cannot fully utilize the modern and high-performing GPUs that are present in the Alliance clusters, using GPU instances allows you to use less of your job priority and have your jobs start sooner.
+If your jobs cannot fully utilize the modern and high-performing GPUs that are present in the Alliance clusters, using a GPU instance allows you to use less of your job priority and have your jobs start sooner.

 To use a GPU instance instead of a full GPU, you select the profile name of the instance size that corresponds to the size of your job.